 What Is Medical Detox?

-Medical detox is the process of removing toxic, addictive substances from the body under the supervision of a certified medical professionals.
-These professionals are managed by a physician and often consist of nurses, clinical staff, and support workers.
+Medical detox is the process of removing toxic, addictive substances from the body under the supervision of a certified medical professional.
+A physician manages these professionals, who often include nurses, clinical staff, and support workers.

 The Detox Process

-Medical detoxification usually includes a process that comprises several stages.
-These stages usually include:
+Medical detoxification usually involves a process with several stages.
+These stages typically include:

-- Medical Evaluation: The initial step in a medically assisted detox is for individuals to have a comprehensive medical evaluation to create a precise picture of their individual requirements.
+- Medical Evaluation: The initial step in a medically assisted detox is a comprehensive medical evaluation to create a clear picture of an individual’s needs.
 During this evaluation, an expert will collect information on a patient’s medical background and details about their addiction and utilize this to develop a customized detox plan.

 - Withdrawal: When the amount of drugs in an individual’s system is slowly decreased, they’ll usually start to experience withdrawal symptoms.
 Drug withdrawal symptoms and alcohol withdrawal symptoms can be very similar, so many people undergoing detox may have similar symptoms.